justinnhli/bletchley-docs/users.md

 ```

 As with the `srun` command, you can look up the additional options for `squeue` and `scancel` at <https://slurm.schedmd.com/squeue.html> and <https://slurm.schedmd.com/scancel.html> respectively.

+## Running a Graphical Application

+*Summary: use MobaXterm (Windows) or XQuartz (MacOS) to connect to the cluster with "X11 port forwarding".*

+There are times when using a graphical application is helpful.
+While it's possible to use Matlab via the text command line, for example, the graphical version has a lot of tools that simplify coding and debugging.

+To start a graphical application on the cluster, you will need a program that supports "X11 port forwarding" - that is, a way for the cluster to tell your computer what to display.
+You will need to then connect to the cluster with that setting turned on.

+* On Windows, [MobaXterm](https://mobaxterm.mobatek.net/) supports X11 port forwarding by default.

+* On MacOS, you will need [XQuartz](https://www.xquartz.org/).
+After installation, start XQuartz, then go to the XQuartz Applications menu and start its terminal.
+Instead of using `ssh` like before, you will use `ssh -Y` instead to enable X11 port forwarding, eg. `ssh -Y username@bletchley.oxy.edu`.

+Once you are connected, you can test whether X11 port forwarding was enabled with the command `xclock`.
+If a graphical clock shows up, everything is set up correctly.
+Since you are still on the head node, however, you should `ssh -Y` again to another node before starting your application.
+For example, if I want to start Matlab (from my MacOS computer), we would ultimately use these three commands:

+1. `ssh -Y justinnhli@bletchley.oxy.edu` from my computer, to connect to the cluster with X11 port forwarding enabled.
+2. `ssh -Y n001` to further connect to a specific node (in this case, node `n001`).
+3. `/opt/MATLAB/R2020b/bin/matlab` to start Matlab.

 ## Language-Specific Examples